Diamko94/rentals1/State-Transitions1.md

 - Draft → Cancelled (manual cancellation or expiration)
 - Active → PartiallyClosed (if at least one Line-item is Returned or Repair and at least one is InUse)
 - Active → Closed (only if all Line-items are Returned and all Units in Order have status Available)
-- PartiallyClosed → Closed (only if all Repair-tickets manualy resolved)